-Each year resources that participate in VSS must be tested to demonstrate Lagging and Leading Reactive Power capability.
+Each year resources that participate in VSS must demonstrate Lagging and Leading Reactive Power capability.
 Resources can satisfy this requirement by either performing Reactive Capability Tests as described below in section 3.6.2.
-Test Procedure for Generators, or by alternatively provideing data collected during actual operation to demonstrate both Lagging and Leading Reactive Power capability.
-However, Lif granted an exemption for absorbing Reactive Power as described in section 3.6.6 Allowance for Out-of-Period Reactive Capability Testing 3.6.6 of this manual, a resource is not required to demonstrate Leading Reactive Power capability.
+Test Procedure for Generators, or by providing data collected during actual operation.
+However, if granted an exemption for absorbing Reactive Power as described in section 3.6.6 Allowance for Out-of-Period Reactive Capability Testing of this manual, a resource is not required to demonstrate Leading Reactive Power capability.
 In all cases, the Supplier must have its automatic voltage controlling equipment enabled during the demonstration period.
-Demonstrations may take the form of actual generator output data that demonstrates Reactive Power capability, or tests conducted pursuant to the procedures set forth in this Manual.
-All Ttests must be coordinated with the NYISO and the Transmission Owner (TO) in whose service territory the unit is located.
+All tests must be coordinated with the NYISO and the Transmission Owner (TO) in whose service territory the unit is located.
 See the Transmission & Dispatch Operations Manual, section 6.7.6.
 Rules for Resources Conducting Certain Scheduled Steady-State Tests for more details.
-All ‡test data reports must be submitted electronically by the VSS Supplier within ten (10) business days of the test to the NYISO for review and acceptance.
+All test data reports must be submitted electronically by the VSS Supplier within ten (10) business days of the test to the NYISO for review and acceptance.
 The demonstrated performance of the Lagging and Leading Reactive Power capability tests is the basis for compensation to Suppliers of VSS.